-Find out how one teacher, Sue, used the Science Learning Hub resources on microorganisms as a starting point and integrated other resources into a unit of work.
+Find out how a Year 7/8 teacher, Sue, used the Science Learning Hub resources on microorganisms as a starting point for a unit of work.

 She chose microorganisms as the topic for this unit because it was topical and relevant.
 The unit included 12 lessons involving experiments growing bacteria and fungi.
-It was taught with a class of year 7 and 8 students.
 (When planning activities such as this, it is important to refer to Safety and science: A guidance manual for New Zealand schools, published by Learning Media for the Ministry of Education in 2000.)

 Classroom visits from scientists